aeither/linea-companion/README.md

   }
 ```

-### Mint First NFT on Linea to experience the blockchain speed and low fee with ethers + thirdweb contract
+### Mint inaugural NFT on Linea to encounter the swiftness and cost-efficiency of the blockchain, utilizing ethers and the ThirdWeb contract

 ```jsx
   const ethereum = sdk.getProvider();